akandola96/Ab_Subgroup_Assignment/README.md

 ## BLAST

-### Runs BLAST on all query sequences.
-Culminates in a csv file that contains Query ID, Alignment Description, and 21 N-terminal query sequence residues for each query sequence.
+### Runs tBLASTn on all query sequences utilising IMGT reference data.
+This functions within this code culminate in a csv file that contains Query ID, Alignment Description, and the N-terminal 21 residues of each query sequence.

 The **extract_ref_data** function is used to extract reference query data from a FASTA formatted file.
 In the case of this project, this data derives from the IMGT. *Organism* represents the name of the query organism, this must be as found in IMGT data. *Region* refers to V, D, J or C genes; in this project, V-region genes were exclusively used.
 The function extracts relevant reference sequences, provided they are functional genes.

 **make_ref_blastdb** utilises the data produced from **extract_ref_date** to construct a BLAST+ database.
 Database created via a command line process. *-dbtype nucl* specifies that this is a nucleotide database.
 The reference database should be named something like m_musculus_ref_db.
 Six files will be produced from this step, all of which contribute to the BLAST database.

 **tBLASTn_full** carries out a commmand line process to run tBLASTn.
 The *queries* input variable should be a FASTA formatted file containg query sequences (derived from the **Data Extraction** steps).
 The database produced by **make_ref_blastdb** is provided to the functionv via the *db* variable (take care not to specify any single database file but rather all of them instead db e.g. m_musculus_ref_db rather than m_musculus_ref_db.nin). *-outfmt 5* refers to the output format of this function (XML).
-The alignments in the XML file are ordered by E-value, with the best E-value being the first alignment within a record. the *soft_masking false* argument is passed to turn off low complexity filtering.
+The alignments in the XML file are ordered by E-value, with the best E-value being the first alignment within a record.
+The arguments *soft_masking false* and *-seg no* are passed to turn off low complexity filtering.
+The output of this function is very large (10s of GB for Mouse or Human)

 The **count_xml_blast_records** function  counts the number of BLAST records produced.
 This number should agree with the number of sequences counted by the **count_num_queries** function, and is used to check that each query sequence has a corresponding BLAST record.
+The NCBIXML parser is utilised in this function.

 **blast_output_xml2csv** converts the output of **tBLASTn_full** from XML to CSV.
 Extracts only the top alignment (by E-value) for each BLAST record.
 The query ID and alignment description are outputted to a new CSV file, format of which shown below: